Rakiraa/test_repo/README.md

 # test_repo

-Git and GitHub Basics from EDX ttest
+Git and GitHub Basics from EDX playground to understand the basics of these tools